rmfarrell/primitive-svg-writer/README.md

 - **Repeat**     {Int} add N extra shapes per iteration with reduced search

 ## Y Tho?
-You can use this over HTTP and save memory outputting new files.
+The original library is great for local file creation, but this has no opinion on the output.
+You can write the SVG over HTTP, for example.